jonatan1986/CDR_Project/README.md

 uplink = 611
 call duration = 01:39:29

-the output file is written in a way that details are will understood.
+the output file is written in a way that details are understood.
 In the example above, the line in the output will be:
 IMSI=746397689 Date=29/5/2020Downlink=895 Uplink=611 Duration= 01:39:2
 output file can appear in the forms:
 1) single file which contains all the cdrs(the name of the file is "SingleFile.txt")